helgeho/ArchiveSpark/docs/Install_Jupyter.md

 Additional Spark options that can be specified in the `SPARK_OPTS` are listed on https://spark.apache.org/docs/latest/configuration.html

+*Please note: The following non-default parameters should always be used in ArchiveSpark to avoid serialization issues and dependency conflicts: `--conf spark.serializer=org.apache.spark.serializer.KryoSerializer --conf spark.executor.userClassPathFirst=true`*

-To run Jupter, go to a directory of your choice and run `jupyter notebook`.
+6. To run Jupter, go to a directory of your choice, where your notebooks will be placed, and run `jupyter notebook`.
 More on the use of ArchiveSpark with Jupyter can be found under [Use ArchiveSpark with Jupyter](Use_Jupyter.md).

 [< Table of Contents](README.md) | [Use ArchiveSpark with Jupyter >](Use_Jupyter.md)